 - Turmeric powder- ⅛ tsp (optional)

-- Ghee- to sprinkle over the roti jala
+- Ghee- to drizzle over the crepes

 - Chicken breast, boneless- 2 chicken breasts (or use 4 chicken pieces)